nulldriver/maven-resource/README.md

       path: artifact/example-webapp-*.jar
 ```

-Retrieve an artifact along with auxillary artifacts, then deploy with a GitHub release:
+Retrieve an artifact along with auxiliary artifacts, then deploy with a GitHub release:

 ``` yaml
 jobs: